ysyk2021/revolutionizing-small-business-with-ai-techniques-and-strategies-for-optimal-efficiency/src/chapter-2-1.md

-# Explanation of AI Technology and its Capabilities for Small Business Management

 In this chapter, we'll explore the basics of AI technology and how it can be used to improve small business management.
 We'll cover different types of AI, machine learning, and deep learning, and discuss how AI can be used to enhance efficiency and productivity in small businesses.